aidotse/studio-cli/README.md

 If you want hackathon participants to have a lightweigh web app where they can enter their email and get redirected to their teams SageMaker Studio Space, follow the instructions in [web-app/README.md](web-app/README.md)

 > [!CAUTION]
-> The web-app is a passwordless fronend where participants simply enter their email to get access.
+> The web-app is a passwordless frontend where participants simply enter their email to get access.